 Indirect DNA Damage

 When UVA light is absorbed by some molecule, like melanin or DNA, they convert energy into heat, minimizing damage.
-Some molecules cannot do this, and they remain in an excited state for a prolonged period of time.
+UVA is less powerful, so it doesn’t immediately damage the DNA.
+Some molecules cannot convert energy into heat, and they remain in an excited state for a prolonged period of time.
 One such molecule is a chromophore, which is responsible for color.
 Because of its high energy, it facilitates a reaction to form a "reactive oxygen species", or a harmful version of oxygen.
 This harmful oxygen can react with DNA and damage it.

 This is the most dangerous form of skin cancer, as it isn't always as obvious.
 Because its cause is an indirect way of damaging DNA (reacting with oxygen then reacting with DNA), it may not necessarily form in areas exposed to the sun including in the intestines, mouth, or eye.